lorforlinux/GSoC2020_BeagleBoard.org/jouranl.md

 - Jul 15:
   - LCD cape not working on BBAI. one of the DT overlay i tried -> https://pastebin.com/0nAqQug5
 - Jul 16:
+  - Tested more code for LCD, not working still.